 Despite encouraging patients with COVID like symptoms to use channels of telehealth, may individuals are likely to show up at those facilities providing non COVID essential services to seek care.
 Triaging is thus important in all facilities.
-The following should be ensured:

-- At SHC and PHC including HWC, referral would be through helplines to higher level facilities.
+At SHC and PHC including HWC, referral would be through helplines to higher level facilities.
 Entry point screening during triaging would help minimize contact between probable COVID and non COVID cases.
-If possible, temporary structures outside the building could be set up to facilitate triaging. - All healthcare facilities should establish triaging mechanisms for beneficiaries/patients visiting the facility. - All frontline health workers should be trained in protocols for COVID screening, isolation and triage which are to be followed for anyone arriving with acute onset of cough, fever, and breathlessness within the last 14 days.
-States should be aware that protocols are evolving and therefore to use the most updated provided on websites of MoHFW/ICMR/ NCDC.
+If possible temporary structures outside the building could be set up to facilitate triaging.

+- 1. All the healthcare facilities to establish triaging mechanisms for beneficiaries/patients visiting the facility. - 2.
+All frontline health workers should be trained in protocols for COVID screening, isolation and triage to be followed for anyone arriving with acute onset of cough, fever and breathlessness within last 14 days.
+States to be aware that protocols are

-- All service providers at peripheral facilities and frontline workers need to be vigilant and to report rise in cases of not only severe acute respiratory infections (SARIs), including pneumonia and influenza-like illnesses (ILIs) but also all fever cases, including dengue, TB, malaria, JE, etc. - MOHFW Guidelines for fever clinics suggest that these should be established at CHC/UCHC to which patients could be referred from peripheral facilities.
-The scheduling of visits to fever clinics could be managed through staggered appointments facilitated through telephone calls to the clinic or through centralized helplines. - All frontline health care workers in these facilities should be trained in IPC and provided appropriate PPE for their protection as per the guidance.
+- evolving and therefore to use the most updated provided on websites of MoHFW/ICMR/ NCDC - 3.
+All service providers at peripheral facilities and frontline workers need to be vigilant and to report rise in cases of not only severe acute respiratory infections (SARIs), including pneumonia and influenza-like illnesses (ILIs) but also all fever cases, including dengue, TB, malaria, JE, etc. - MOHFW Guidelines for fever clinics also suggest that these be established at CHC/UCHC tor helplines to which patients could be referred form peripheral facilities. - 5.
+All frontline health care workers in these facilities to be trained in IPC and provided appropriate PPE for their protection as per the guidance.
 The PPE could be prioritised in areas/ clusters where suspected COVID patients are likely to report.

-2. Human Resources
+2. Human Resources-